pavseh/CRUD-REST-API_Buala/README.md

 - REST API uses resources that are represented by URIs, and each of them can be identified by a unique URL.

-- REST APIs also have a uniform interface that simplifies the architecture, typically achieved by sticking to standard HTTP methods:
+- REST APIs also have a uniform interface that simplifies the architecture, typically achieved by sticking to standard HTTP methods or the CRUD:

 `GET: Retrieve information from the server.`